alexfernandez/alexfernandez.github.io/2016/mib-five-years-later.md

 Five years ago I was working as a project manager at ING Direct, a largish Spanish bank.
 In the worst of the mortgage crisis the bank decided to dispense with my services, and things were not looking good.
-This is the story of how I founded a company, did not get rich, and in the process got to be much happier.
+This is the story of how I co-founded a company, did not get rich, and in the process got to be much happier.